benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 **Traffic Source Attribution in Adobe Analytics**

 Adobe includes many reports for traffic source attribution.
-For best results, it is best for organizations to implement them intelligently and to curate them conscientiously.
+For best results, organizations should implement them intelligently and curate them conscientiously.
 It also helps to enable the Marketing Channels reports and then hide other traffic source reports that might work at cross purposes.
-Perhaps this might include referring domains or search engines, as insight is limited with these.
+Perhaps this might include hiding referring domains or search engines.

 When setting up your Marketing Channels, review the [default list of social networks:] (https://helpx.adobe.com/analytics/kb/list-social-networks.html).

 On the Marketing Channels Report, find the Marketing Channel Instances metric.

+**Marketing Channel Instance image here**

 Instances tells us the total number of times that a user clicked to your website and the Marketing Channel changed.
 Similar to other analytic tools, the Marketing Channel persists beyond the initial click-through until the user clicks through from another campaign or referring domain. *Visits* here means the total number of visits where the most recent Marketing Channel was, such as Email.
 Therefore, “Marketing Channel Instances” here gives the total number of clicks from Email.